ehylo/baritonebot/README.md

 ## Things to-do:

-### look more into cause IDK how to do
+### look more into
 * use a database (no clue where to even start)

-* add durations to mute command (requires database I think)
+* add durations to mute command (requires database I think, though might be possible with just json)

-* have a xp/rank system where it either tracks total messages, or you get random amount of xp (like 10-20) per message (probably requires database)
+* have a xp/rank system where it either tracks total messages, or you get random amount of xp (like 10-20) per message (probably requires database but I think I know a way with json)

 * read [this](https://gist.github.com/InterStella0/b78488fb28cadf279dfd3164b9f0cf96) and see if it's better than current help command